ST10283090/ProgPOE_Final/README.md

 user is also able to display the full details of any one recipe at a time by inputing the recipe number and is also able to clear all recipes from memory.

+user is able to exit the application usning the exit button on the top right hand side